rainbow494/arch-1/_drafts/beyond-threads-and-callbacks-application-architecture-pros-a.markdown

 The deficiency of         Erlang's         approach is that there's no way to control latency through priority.
 If certain events need to be serviced before others or if certain events need to be serviced quickly, Erlang doesn't give you the necessary control needed to shape message processing.

 ##  SEDA  Model
+##  SEDA模型

     [ SEDA ](http://www.eecs.harvard.edu/~mdw/proj/seda/) is an acronym for staged event-driven architecture, and decomposes a complex, event-driven application into a set of stages connected by queues.
 Each queue has a thread pool to execute work from the queue.

     This design avoids the high overhead associated with thread-based concurrency models, and decouples event and thread scheduling from application logic.
 By performing admission control on each event queue, the service can be well-conditioned to load, preventing resources from being         overcommitted         when demand exceeds service capacity.
 SEDA         employs dynamic control to automatically tune runtime parameters (such as the scheduling parameters of each stage), as well as to manage load, for example, by performing adaptive load shedding.
 Decomposing services into a set of stages also enables modularity and code reuse, as well as the development of debugging tools for complex event-driven applications.

 ## Multiple Application Thread Pool Model (M - N)
+## 多应用线程池模型 (M - N)

 In this model multiple applications are multiplexed over a common thread pool and a scheduling system on top of the thread scheduling system is imposed.
 The pool may have only one thread or it could have many.
 This could be considered a container for a parallel state machine model.
 Execution times for individual work items are tracked so work can be scheduled at a low level of granularity.
 Priority and fairness are built into the scheduler and follow application specific rules.

 The basic idea is to represent an application so that behaviour is separated from threading.
 Then one or more applications can then be mapped to a single thread or a thread pool.
 If you want an event architecture then all applications can share a single thread.
 If you want N applications to share one thread then you can instantiate N applications, install them, and they should all multiplex properly over the single thread.
 If you want N applications to share M threads then that would work as well.
 Locking is application specific.
 An application has to know its architecture and lock appropriately.

 ## Where is the state machine?
+## 状态机在哪里?

 Every application can be described by an explicit or implicit [state machine](http://en.wikipedia.org/wiki/Finite-state_machine).
 In the Actor model the state machine is often implicit on the stack and in the state of the Actor.
 Clearly an Actor can use a state machine, but it is often easier for developers to not use a formal state machine.